 |Dimensions:||Framed: H 717.6 x W 1098.6 mm|

 This painting is an allegory for the passing of time and the life cycle.
 The lovers in the foreground sit listening to the piping angel, with wonderful outstretched red wings.
 The male figures seems entranced, but the woman is distracted.
-The book open before them holds the key to her distress as it shows a passage from the latin poet Tibulluss Elegy, where the writer imagines dying in his lovers arms, and considers her grief at his funeral.
+The book open before them holds the key to her distress as it shows a passage from an Elegy of the Roman poet Tibullus, where the writer imagines dying in his lovers arms, and considers her grief at his funeral.